-Creative Ways to Raise Revenue When a Business is Closed
+How to Raise Revenue When Business Is Closed Due to the Coronavirus

-Coronavirus has hit everyone hard, but low-income families, homeowners, and small businesses are struggling in a massive way.
-According to Goldman Sachs, 51% of small business owners have reported that their businesses will not be able to operate after three months.
-Additionally, 96% of business owners have already seen an impact on their business from coronavirus.
-We’re staying optimistic, but keeping the worst-case scenario in mind, which is why we’ve thought up some ways to raise revenue when business is closed.
+The coronavirus has hit everyone hard, but low-income families, homeowners, and small businesses are struggling in a massive way.
+According to Goldman Sachs, 96% of business owners have seen an impact on their business from the coronavirus.
+The Washington Post reported in May that unfortunately, over 100,000 small businesses have closed down permanently due to economic challenges from the coronavirus pandemic.
+That said, we want to make sure small businesses have as many resources as possible to stay afloat.
+To help out, we’ve thought up some ways to raise revenue when business is closed.

 Seven ways to earn a profit if your business closed due to coronavirus

 While many brick and mortar small businesses will have to remain closed for the coming weeks, there are still a few ways for businesses to generate revenue.
-Below are some ideas for your business to put into action.
+Below are some ideas that will help you keep your business afloat during COVID-19.

 1. Support other local businesses: we’re stronger together

-For example, United by Blue, an apparel and accessories retailer, put together a landing page on their website that features other small businesses they know and love.
+Some small retailers have even put together landing pages on their websites to promote other small businesses that they know and love.
 The most inspiring part of this is that normally, these businesses may compete for consumers.
 In this case, they have all decided they are stronger together and would rather share the wealth so they all have better odds of surviving the coronavirus.

 Another way to team up with other small businesses would be to sell their products with yours.
 For example, if you’re a coffee shop, you could offer a sale in which every bag of coffee comes with a ceramic mug from a local pottery shop.
 Consumers may be willing to spend a bit more to support both businesses and receive additional goods.